 Under certain circumstances, police may execute a search without first securing a search warrant.
 In many situations, police may search automobiles without getting a warrant first.

-If you believe a search might have been illegal, you can file a motion to suppress, asking the judge to disregard any evidence found from the search.
+If you believe a search might have been unlawful, you can file a motion to suppress, asking the judge to disregard any evidence found from the search.
 Winning a motion to suppress could be key to getting criminal charges dropped.

 - 2. Warrantless Searches